truenas/documentation/content/SCALE/SCALETutorials/Apps/_index.md

 The **Custom App** button opens a wizard where you can install unofficial apps or an app not included in a catalog.

-Browse the widgets or use the search field to find an available applications.
+Browse the widgets or use the search field to find an available application.
 Click on an application widget to go to the application information screen.

 ### Refreshing Charts